jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

       - **Media Access Control (MAC)**: a 6-byte (48-bit) binary address written in hex (hexidecimal notation); AKA hardware, physical, or NIC address
         - first 3b/24-bits: Organizationally Unique Identifier (OUI) which denotes manufacturer
         - last 3b/24-bits: unique to that interface
-      - ARP, switches and bridges operates at layer 2
+      - ARP, switches and bridges operate at layer 2
       - Bridges: connect two physical network segments together
       - Switches: layer 2 switches interconnect multiple devices, forwarding data to intended recipient based on MAC address
-      - Logical Link Control (LLC) is one of two sublayers that make up the Data Link Layer
+      - Logical Link Control (LLC) is one of two sublayers that make up the Data Link Layer; provides flow and error control, and interfaces to layer 3
       - Protocols:
         - 802.1x: used for authenticating network devices to a network (network access control)
-        - ARP: Address Resolution Protocol - translates an IP address to a MAC address
+        - ARP: Address Resolution Protocol - translates a (layer 3) IP address to a MAC address
+        - L2F: Layer 2 Forwarding - (Cisco) layer 2 tunneling protocol used to establish VPN connections; doesn't provide encryption
+        - L2TP: Layer 2 tunneling protocol - used to establish VPN connections
+        - PPTP: Point-to-Point Tunneling Protocol - used for creating VPNs; does not include encryption/authentication and considered obsolete
+        - PPP: Point-to-Point Protocol - encapsulates IP traffic so that it can be transmitted over analog connections and provides authentication, encryption, and compression; replaced SLIP; authentication protocols include Password Authentication Protocol (PAP), Challenge-Handshake Authentication protocol (CHAP), and Extensible Authentication Protocol (EAP)
         - RARP: Reverse Address Resolution Protocol - translates a MAC address to an IP address
-        - PPTP: Point-to-Point Tunneling Protocol - used for created tunnels
-        - PPP: Point-to-Point Protocol - encapsulates IP traffic so that it can be transmitted over analog connections and provides authentication, encryption, and compression

     - Physical Layer (1)
       - Converts a frame into bits for transmission/receiving over the physical connection medium